 Why wouldn't we assume that technology gets to the point where not only are they far more advanced than them, but they also are completely undetectable?

-And she was talking about how maybe our understanding of space and the distance between things is limited by what our current technology is and our current understanding of what space and time actually are.
+I was watching this lecture where this woman was talking about quantum entanglement, and she was talking about how maybe our understanding of space and the distance between things is limited by what our current technology is and our current understanding of what space and time actually are.

-And what she was saying is there might not be, we might at one point in time, given enough time-thousands of years or whatever-be able to instantaneously travel anywhere.
+And what she was saying is there might not be, we might at one point in time, given enough time, thousands of years or whatever.

-And that just how, like, Quantum, like subatomic particles are connected in some sort of a strange way that we don't totally understand, even at far distance, spooky action at a distance, right?
+And that just how, like, quantum, like, subatomic particles are connected in some sort of a strange way that we don't totally understand, even at far distance, spooky action at a distance, right?

-In a relatively short period of time, historically, you go to the difference between 1200 and 1400 is not that big of a fucking deal in terms of technology, what's available.
+I mean, if you just stop and think about going from Morse code to a cell phone in a relatively short period of time, historically, you go to the difference between 1200 and 1400 is not that big of a fucking deal in terms of technology, what's available.

 The difference between 1800 and 2026 is fucking massive.

-And that's, yeah, I was going to say, and that's a scary thought.
+Yeah, I was going to say, and that's a scary thought.

-That's a scariest thought because it's like, we're going to integrate.
+That's a scariest thought because it's like we're going to integrate.

 I think it's inevitable.